sjmcmahon/Medras-MC/readme.md

 ### Spectrum

 The misrepair spectrum analysis calculates the types of misrepair event which result from a given exposure.
 For the requested timepoint (which can be altered by modifying `simulationLimit` in medrasrepair.py), it calculates the number of residual breaks, the number of misrepaired breaks, 'large' misrepairs (involving movement of more than 3 mega-basepair (MBP) by default), and the number of inter-chromosome misrepairs.
+It can then summarise the number of chromosome aberrations in several ways, depending on user options.

-It also then summarises the expected chromosome distribution, including the number of chromosomes with 1 or more than 1 chromosome junctions (i.e. inter-chromosome misrepairs), and the number of acentric, normal and multi-centric chromosomes with different structures.
-Finally, the amount of DNA in small fragments initially and at the final timepoint are presented (in MBP).
+If `analyzeAberrations.printChromosomeTypes` is True (default False), it will produce a full summary of the post-repair chromosomes, including the number of chromosomes with 1 or more than 1 chromosome junctions (i.e. inter-chromosome misrepairs), and the number of acentric, normal and multi-centric chromosomes with different structures.

+If `analyzeAberrations.printAberrations` is True (default True), it will produce a simplified summary of chromosome aberrations, based on standard counting methods - dicentrics and multi-centrics; rings; excess linear fragments; and total aberrations.
+This has been designed to approximately correspond to traditional solid stain (e.g. Giemsa) counting of aberrations.

+If `analyzeAberrations.printViable` is True (default True), it will also report if a cell is expected to be viable or not - that is, is it free from aberrations which would prevent replication.
+Note that this does not correspond directly to survival in all cells, as some cells have active arrest or apoptotic pathways which can lead to loss of viability based on overall levels of damage, independent of the eventual misrepair.

+Finally, if  `analyzeAberrations.printDNALoss` is True (default False), the amount of DNA in small fragments initially and at the final timepoint are presented (in MBP), which may be compared with e.g. quantities of DNA released in PFGE studies.

 In addition, if `doPlot` is set to true, the model will also generate an mFISH-style plot of the resulting chromosome distribution for each simulated repair, to give a visual illustration of the resulting chromosome alterations.